hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added optimisation of autoloading to boost performance.
 * Fixed showing the hCaptcha widget on wpForo community page.
 * Fixed PHP notice on the General settings page.
+* Fixed bug with number of login attempts before showing the hCaptcha.

 = 2.4.0 =
 * Tested with PHP 8.2.